otakbeku/my-recipes/Meals.md

 **Rice**

 - 2 cups (1 cup = 110ml) of rice.
 Using basmati rice is recommended.
 I'm using long-grain rice btw and it's fine
-- Oil, 1-2 tablespoon.
+- Oil, 1-2 tablespoons.
 I'm using olive oil, but using any vegetable oil should be fine
-- 2 tablespoon caraway.
-It's recommended to using curmin at the same amount
+- 1 tablespoon caraway.
+It's recommended to using cumin at the same amount
-- 1 tablespoon turmeric
+- 1 tablespoon turmeric.
+Actually, it's almost 1 tablespoon, don't add to much
 - 2 cups of water (220 ml)
-- 1 cups of chicken broth
+- 1 cup of chicken broth
 - A pinch of salt

 **Chicken**